dipstef/quecco/README.md

 quecco
 ================

-Extending the use of a a sqlite connection concurrently using (thread, processes) queue or through file locking
+Concurrent usage of a a sqlite connection through (thread or process) queues or file locking.